- When can I start to register for the next semester?

 11. How many hours are considered full time?

-The college reports enrollment on a semester basis with 12 credits or more being full-time; 9-11credits being ¾ time; 6-8 credits is half-time; and less than 6 credits is less than half-time.
+The college reports enrollment on a semester basis with 12 credits or more being Full-Time; 9-11 credits being Three-Quarter-time; 6-8 credits is Half-Time; and less than 6 credits is Less-Than-half-time.

 12. What is the maximum # of hours I can take each semester?

-Students are allowed to take 18 credits in full semester courses and 9 credits in any one subsession.
-In special cases students with a 3.0 or higher grade point average may request special permission from the Director of Advising to take additional credits.
+Students are allowed to take 18 credits in full semester courses, and 9 credits in any one subsession (ex.
+Spring-A, Spring-B).
+In special cases students with a 3.0 or higher grade point average may request special permission from the Director of Academic Advising to take additional credits.

-13. How do I access an online class?
+13. How do I login and access an online class?

-14. Where do I go to print my schedule?
+15. Where do I go to print my Class Schedule?

 Students are allowed to audit a class (no grade or credit is given) to obtain a skill or knowledge that will not be used for graduation purposes.
 The cost is the same as when the course is taken for credit.
-Students cannot audit a college prep class.
+Students cannot audit a developmental class.
 Many times students who have been out of school for a long time will audit a class previously taken to refresh their knowledge.
-Students need the instructor's permission to audit a class, forms are available in all Enrollment ServicesOffices.
+Students need the instructor's permission to audit a class, forms are available in the Falcon Center / Question&Answer Center on every campus location and online.